polemion/rmsms/README.md

 Regardless, if you have the know-how, rmSMS is able to consume JSON data and notify, so the implementation is yours to decide.

 This was made for personal use, and it does not follow any serious security rules, just Simple HTTP Auth, HTTPs and a rudimentary encryption for the data in rest (if enabled) for the server.
-Thus it is secure enough, in my opinion, for personal use.
+Thus, it is secure enough, in my opinion, for personal use.

 ## License